jobangles999/Passage-to-Andromeda/README.md

 # Passage-to-Andromeda

-This is where the json files for the pin markers will be served.
+This is from where the json files for the pin markers will be served.